July 14-18, 2025

 What are the hours?

-Camp will run daily M, T, Th and F from 9 a.m. to 4 p.m.
-On Wednesday, camp will run from 4 p.m. to 11 p.m. so students can view the night sky at the observatory.
+Camp will run daily M, T, Th and F from approximately 9 a.m. to 4 p.m.
+On Wednesday, camp will run from approximately 4 p.m. to 11 p.m. so students can view the night sky at the observatory.

 Is transportation provided?